Mileva Marić: Debate over collaboration

-Marriage and family

-In 1901, Marić was pregnant with Einstein's first child.
-She managed to hide the pregnancy and travelled to her home town to give birth in order to avoid the scandal.
-Letters to Einstein have documented that their daughter was born in Novi Sad, in January 1902.
-No further information is available about what happened to the little girl.
+Family and personal relationships

+Successfully hiding the illegitimate pregnancy, Marić traveled to Újvidék (Novi Sad), where her and Einstein's daughter was born in late January 1902.
+The couple referred to the baby in their correspondence as Hanserl (a male name) before she was born and Lieserl after.
+At the age of one year, Lieserl suffered from scarlet fever, from which she retained permanent damage.
+Some sources say Lieserl died soon after in 1903, but others suggest she was put up for adoption in Serbia.
+Einstein never met his daughter.

 In 1903, Marić and Einstein married in Bern, Switzerland, where Einstein had found a job at the Federal Office for Intellectual Property.
-In 1904, their first son Hans Albert, was born.
-The Einsteins lived in Bern until 1909, when Einstein got a teaching position at the University of Zürich.
+In 1904, their first son Hans Albert was born.
+In the following years, Marić and her husband moved several times, because of his changing teaching positions.
+They lived in Bern until 1909, then moved to Zürich.
 In 1910, their second son Eduard was born.
 In 1911, they moved to Prague, where Einstein held a teaching position at Charles University.
 A year later, they returned to Zurich, as Einstein had accepted a professorship at his alma mater.

-Move to Berlin and separation

-In July 1913, Max Planck and Walther Nernst asked Einstein to come to Berlin, which he agreed to, but the decision caused Marić distress.
-In August, the Einsteins planned a walking holiday with their sons and Marie Curie and her two daughters.
-Marić was delayed temporarily due to Eduard being ill, but then joined the party.
+In July 1913, Marić was distressed because of her husband's relocation to Berlin, where he was having an affair with his cousin.
+In August, the family planned a walking holiday with their sons and Marie Curie and her two daughters.
+Marić was delayed temporarily due to Eduard being ill but then joined the party.
 In September 1913, the Einsteins visited Marić's parents near Novi Sad, and on the day they were to leave for Vienna, Marić had her sons baptised as Orthodox Christians.
-After Vienna, Einstein visited relatives in Germany while Marić returned to Zurich.
+After Vienna, Marić returned to Zurich, while Einstein visited relatives in Germany.
 After Christmas, she traveled to Berlin to stay with Fritz Haber, who helped her look for accommodation for the Einsteins' impending move in April 1914.
-The Einsteins both left Zurich for Berlin in late March.
-On the way, Einstein visited an uncle in Antwerp and then Ehrenfest and Lorentz in Leiden, while Marić took a swimming holiday with the children in Locarno, arriving in Berlin in mid-April.
+The couple both left Zurich for Berlin in late March.
+On the way, Marić took a swimming holiday with the children in Locarno, arriving in Berlin in mid-April.

-The marriage had been strained since 1912, in the spring of which Einstein became reacquainted with his first cousin, Elsa.
-They began a regular correspondence.
+The marriage had been strained since 1912.
 Marić, who had never wanted to go to Berlin, became increasingly unhappy in the city.
-In mid-July 1914, after settling in Berlin, Einstein insisted on harsh terms if she were to remain with him.
+In mid-July 1914, her husband insisted on harsh terms if she were to remain with him.
 Although initially accepting the terms, she reconsidered and on 29 July 1914, the day after World War I started, she left Germany and took the boys back to Zürich, a separation that was to become permanent.
-Einstein made a legal commitment to send her an annual maintenance of 5600 Reichsmark in quarterly instalments, just under half of his salary, a commitment to which he largely adhered.
+Einstein made a legal commitment to send her an annual maintenance of 5600 Reichsmark in quarterly installments, just under half of his salary, a commitment to which he largely adhered.
 After the required five years of separation, the couple divorced on 14 February 1919.